tangbc/js-test-workflows/README.md

 * e2e

-*Any diffrent or bugs, please open an issue or create a pull request !*
+*Any different test or bugs, please open an issue or create a pull request !*

 ## Contribution